turzo891/713_skin_lis_dermoscopic/docs/DATA_PIPELINE_COMPLETE_GUIDE.md

     if not all(s == test_sets[0] for s in test_sets):
         errors.append("Test set differs across folds")
     else:
-        print("✓ Test set identical across all folds")
+        print(" Test set identical across all folds")

     # Report
     print("\n" + "=" * 80)
     if errors:
-        print("❌ VALIDATION FAILED")
+        print(" VALIDATION FAILED")
         print("=" * 80)
         for error in errors:
             print(f"  - {error}")
         return False
     else:
-        print("✅ VALIDATION PASSED - Dataset is tidy and ready for training") print("=" * 80)
+        print(" VALIDATION PASSED - Dataset is tidy and ready for training") print("=" * 80)
         return True